 “Be careful.
-They are strong,” our guide warned as we each sea turtle release participant was handed a squirmy baby hatched just hours prior.
+They are strong,” our guide warned as each sea turtle release participant was handed a squirmy baby hatched just hours prior.
 Our thumb and index finger gently held the sea turtle’s shell on each side, carefully avoiding their bellies.
-Touching that soft white flesh might disrupt the flow of energy there provided by absorbing yolk through their umbilical cord.
+Touching that soft white flesh might disrupt the flow of energy provided by absorbing yolk through their umbilical cord.
 They swim on average for seven days straight before resting and need all of the energy they can muster.

 Knowing that only 1 out of 1000 sea turtles survive stirs up some pretty intense emotion.
 Of the 150 sea turtles we witnessed hobble into the sea, it’s likely that none of them will survive.
 None.
 Evolution has done these adorable creatures a major disservice.

 Between May and December, sea turtles crawl onto Mexico’s stunning beaches to lay eggs in the sand.
 As you might imagine, the weight of an enormous shell, belly full of eggs, and lack of land coordination all make this a challenging task.
 Back flippers awkwardly dig nests.
 Hundreds of eggs are depositing into the holes and covered for protection before hobbling back to the sea, never to return.
 Eggs require about 45 days of incubation in the sand before hatching.

 A lot can happen in 45 days.

 First, there’s wildlife.
 Not only do raccoons, birds, and then some hunt the beaches for food—including buried eggs—but poachers of the human variety eat the eggs as a form of sustenance or sell them on the black market as an aphrodisiac.
 Then, there’s the risk of being trampled by beach-goers.
 There is also the danger of the nesting turtles themselves, becoming prey or victims of poaching.